JOB SEARCH STRATEGIES IN A CHALLENGING LABOR MARKET

 If your goal is to conduct an effective and informed job search, be clear on your goals and determine your needs and wants.
 This information allows you to make an informed choice about what job to accept and you can feel confident that you won't regret your decision in the future.
 Evaluate the factors and goals that might affect your job search activities, whether it is a personal or job related issue and be prepared to make it clear during the interview process that you are the right person for the job.
 This information also allows you to quickly and effectively determine the value of your options and opportunities as they arise.
 Knowing your goals and priorities is the cornerstone of an effective job search.
 Give yourself clear direction so you can expend your valuable energy on creating job placement opportunities.
 The clarity you gain allows you to get out of the way of your own job search.

 By identifying the WHY and the WHAT (goals) of your job search, creating an effective marketing package that maximizes its electronic screening value, leveraging your networking opportunities, both on and off the internet, and understanding you are marketing yourself and treat your job search like a job, you can show yourself a clear path to meeting your job search goals in this very challenging labor market.

-Have a question for Beth?
-Ask or leave a comment below!
+Have a question for Beth or want to leave a comment?
+Click here.